freitzzz/book-notes/the-art-of-functional-programming/README.md

 - Declaring a function that receives an expression and maps to an expression (e.g., `let z = y`)

 When evaluating a lambda expressions, these need to be reduced.
 Reduceable expressions are called **redex**.

+Expressions can be reduced in two ways: evaluate the right expression or replace the left expression with the right expression.